minprog/programmeren-1/reviews/1 C/review.md

 ## What to submit

 Below, you will submit improved versions of your programs.
-In addition, document who helped you review your code and what changes you made in response to the review.
+In addition, you are going to document who helped you review your code and what changes you made in response to the review.
+That information is needed for grading!

 Which student(s) contributed to reviewing your code?
 <input name="form[reviewers]" type="text" required>